tomcritchlow/tomcritchlow.github.io/now.md

 Here's what I'm up to right now:

  - I run an independent consulting studio - specializing in [media design](https://tomcritchlow.com/2018/07/25/media-design/), delivering [high fidelity consulting](https://tomcritchlow.com/2018/07/10/high-fidelity-consulting/) through [strategy & stewardship](https://tomcritchlow.com/2018/06/28/strategy-stewardship/).
- - Connecting with and helping other independent folks building their own freelance/consulting pratice.
-See here: [the consultant's grain](http://tomcritchlow.com/2017/07/18/the-consultants-grain/) & [a fieldguide for independent consultants](https://tomcritchlow.com/2016/12/14/fieldguide-independent-consulting/)
- - In 2019 my goal is to write a book - working title "The Strategic Independent" all about what it's like as a consultant to work on the fringes.
-Theory and practice and the inner game of how it feels.
-The [book outline is here](https://tomcritchlow.com/strategy/).
+ - Writing a book: [The Strategic Independent](https://tomcritchlow.com/strategy/).
+I've written about ~25k words on my blog here and have another ~20k in draft..
+Expect this to become real in 2020.
  - Focusing on my blogging as an increasingly important and deliberate practice of networking and community.
+ - Starting a near-futures research studio and consultancy with Brian Dell: [Little Futures](https://littlefutures.club/)
- - Being present and full of life for my 3 year old daughter.
+ - Being present and full of life for my 3.5 year old daughter, and expecting a boy in Dec 2019.
  - Co-creating an <a href="http://www.fiercelycurious.com">art business</a> for Brooklyn artists with my partner [Erin](http://erinprz.com/)
  - Since the beginning of 2019 I've been training in Kung Fu again at [bkwingtsun.com](http://www.bkwingtsun.com/) which feels great.
+ - Beginnging to sketch out a walk-able sci-fi story called [Glitch Gowanus](https://tomcritchlow.com/glitchgowanus/)
  - One day, maybe, launching a science fiction publishing company

 In the past I've done a lot of conference speaking - I'm open to new speaking opportunities so get in touch if you have an event you'd like me to speak at.